danielBourke/green/README.md

 I have created reusable form components and in the Features/Component dir in so that they can be tested individually and the application could grow in a scalable safe way.
 I have used sass throughout the application.

+On Mobile and tablets the form fills the whole page to optimise the UX on smaller screens.

 ## Available Scripts

 In the project directory, you can run: